john-laboss19/Network-labs/lab-1-branch-office-network/README.md

 - Resolution: Corrected the subnet mask and default gateway IP on the PC and re-tested connectivity

 ## Outcome
-Successfully brought a simulated branch office network online, verified connectivity, and documented the Day-1 troubleshooting process.
+Successfully brought a simulated branch office network online, verified connectivity, and documented the Day 1 troubleshooting process.